global

 4.8.
 Payment Method Representations

-When you add a payment method to your Account, you agree that:
+When you add a payment method to your Account, you agree to the following:

-- Your authorization will remain in effect until not later than thirty (30) days after Nickel receives written notice from you of your desire to cancel.
+• Your authorization will remain in effect until not later than thirty (30) days after Nickel receives written notice from you of your desire to cancel; and

 4.9.
 Your Existing Payment Method Terms

 All payment method usage associated to payments submitted via the Services are subject to existing terms for your payment method, including any relevant credit or transactional limits, credit and interest terms, and any rewards programs.
-Where applicable, Nickel (and, to the extent applicable, the Bank) retains all rights and authority for the treatment of your payment methods via the Services, which may supersede your payment method program terms (for example, Nickel may impose a transactional limit lower than your card program).
+Where applicable, Nickel (and to the extent applicable, the Bank) retains all rights and authority for the treatment of your payment methods via the Services, which may supersede your payment method program terms.
+For example, Nickel may impose a transactional limit on your payment method for payments via the Services, which may be a lower value than the amount allowed by your program.
 Except as otherwise noted in Section 6.8, payments may only be made to U.S. payment methods.
-We may impose limits on the size, frequency, and timing of payments, on a per‑transaction or cumulative basis, and change those limits at any time.
+We may, in our sole discretion, impose limits on the size, frequency, and timing of payments sent through the Services, on a per transaction or a cumulative basis, and change those limits at any time.

 4.10.
 Restrictions on Payment Methods

 To prevent fraud and comply with legal obligations, we may ask for additional information from you and from third parties.
 We may put your payment or your payment method on hold for review.
 If you do not cooperate with our review process, your payment may be delayed or declined.
-We reserve the right to limit or refuse your use of a particular payment method for any reason, in our sole discretion.
+We reserve the right to limit or refuse your use of a particular payment method for any reason in our sole discretion.
+We may impose limitations on the size, frequency, and timing of payments.
 We may decline to make payments or otherwise deny you use of the Services, and we may decline to explain why.

 4.11.
 Recipient Setup

 To use the Services, a Payor may enter payment information for Recipients or, alternatively, a Recipient may provide payment information.
-The Payor must provide correct and current payment information for each Recipient and, if applicable, invite the Recipient to set up an Account by sending an email invitation through the Services, or confirm existing Recipient details (if they have previously used the Services and Nickel has retained such details).
-Electronic payment to new Recipients may depend on the Recipient’s willingness to provide the Bank with banking details.
-If the Recipient does not provide this information, the transaction cannot be completed electronically and a paper check will be sent.
+The Payor must provide correct and current payment information for each Recipient and if applicable, invite the Recipient to set up an Account by sending the Recipient an e-mail invitation through the Services, or confirm existing Recipient details (if they have previously used the Services and Nickel has retained such Recipient details).
+Please note that the ability to effect electronic payment to new Recipients may depend on the Recipient's willingness to provide us and the Bank with its banking details.
+If the Recipient does not provide this information, neither the Bank nor Nickel will be able to complete your transaction electronically and we or our business partners will send such Recipient a paper check.

 5. Mobile Invoice Capture